Euan-Kim/B_Tree_Experimental_Lab/README.md

 ## 1. Project Structure

 The project is organized into `include` for header files and `src` for implementation files.
-The dependencies between files are outlined below.
+The directory layout is outlined below.

-### Directory Layout & Dependencies
+### Directory Layout

 ```text
 .